stepfanie-aguillon/notes-on-making-figures/README.md

-# notes-on-making-figures
+# Scripts for making figures
 Stepfanie's notes on making figures.
 Complements the material that she presents in her figure-making workshops.

-The workshop companion document is **workshop-companion.md**
+The workshop companion document is **workshop-companion.md** (or Rmarkdown workshop-companion.Rmd)